 All those things combined make the Mega Man X series some of the best platform, jump & shoot games ever made.
 Even to this day, you can return to the old SNES classics and have a blast.

 Mega Man X is a masterclass on seamless tutorials and adding new mechanics to an old formula that only improves up to Mega Man X 3.
-Mega Man X 4 shows the series leap to a new generation console, which was the PS One back in the day.
-This is a fantastic collection with some of the best 2D games on Steam.
+This collection includes some of the greatest 2D titles you’ll ever play.

 Dust: An Elysian Tail